New

 Instagram interactions that indicate a personal relationship, such as tags and Direct Messages (DMs), also heavily influence the followers and following lists.
 For Instagram, these interactions mean that the relationship between two users goes beyond the social media app.

-On your client’s follower list, users who recently followed may get listed near the top—just below relevant users who interact with your client frequently.
+On your client’s follower list, users who recently followed on Instagram may appear near the top just below people who interact with your client often.
+New followers may appear near the top initially, but consistent interaction with your content determines how long they stay visible there.

 Essentially, if your client’s account has many posts, chances are high that Instagram’s algorithm can place it at the top of follower lists since it can offer more content.